kidsbits/kd3022/docs/3. Kidspico/Binsite_kidspico.md

 	Define a function angle to calculate the corresponding **value** in `PWM.duty_u16(value)` .
 You only need to set x to the angle you need (range: -45 ~ 225).

-	**Extension:**

-	270° servo pulse width:

-	-45°: 600us(0.6ms)

-	90°: 1500us(1.5ms)

-	180°: 2400us(2.4ms)

-	The control of servo requires a pulse of about 20ms, of which the high level is within the range of 0.6ms ~ 2.4ms, corresponding to the starting and end position of the rotation Angle.

 ![line2](media/line2.png)